persinammon/fantastic-books-in-clips/README.md

 * Get rid of compelling as a characteristic.
 * Make it so that if the first question is given a book the system doesn't know, it saves that book into the database.

+# easy way to contribute
+* Add a book!
+Genres can be verified by looking at the Wikipedia page of the book.

 # sources of knowledge
 * Wikipedia for background information on expert systems